-Animal Welfare Standard HFAC - Certified Humane® Outdoor access must be Animal Welfare Approved Pasture requirement only American Humane Certified Not specified.
-USDA/Organic Weather permitting.
-Time Outdoors provided for a minimum of 6 hours per day during the daytime, except during inclement weather or for veterinary or emergency reasons (R 3e). (see above).
-Not specified. (§205.239).
-Cage-Free Barn Raised Requirement Cages Not allowed.
+Animal Welfare Standard HFAC - Certified Humane® Animal Welfare Approved American Humane Certified USDA/Organic Time Outdoors Outdoor googge must be No requirements Not aposified Voor round agges Time Outdoors Outdoor access must be provided for a minimum of 6 hours per day during the daytime, except during inclement weather or for veterinary or emergency reasons (R 3e).
+No requirements.
+Not specified.
+Year round access (§205.239).
+Cage-Fre e Barn Raised Requirement Cages Not allowed.
 Not allowed.
-Furnished cages allowed .
+Furnished cages allowed.
 Not allowed.
 Space In a single level house, a minimum of 1.5 sq.ft/bird is required.
 In a house with a raised slatted area, the minimum space allowance is 1.2 sq.ft/bird (E16a,b).
 Laying hens must be provided with a minimum of 1.8 sq.ft/bird space allowance (8.1.1).
 In a single level house, a minimum of 1.25 sq.ft/bird is required.
 In a house with a raised slatted area, the minimum space allowance is 1.2 sq.ft/bird for brown egg layers and 1.0 sq.ft/bird for White Leghorns.
-None Litter Management Chickens can get burns on their hocks and feet caused by contact with litter which is both wet and contains a high level of ammonia from feces.
+Not specified.
+Litter Management Chickens can get burns on their hocks and feet caused by contact with litter which is both wet and contains a high level of ammonia from feces.
 Such burns can cause pain, act as a gateway for bacterial infection and have been shown to be associated with lameness.
 Litter management required.
 A minimum of 15% available floor space must be suitable substrate (E8.c).
 Litter management required.
 Litter management required.
 A minimum of 15% available floor space must be suitable substrate (E21).
-No litter requirement.; must provide clean dry bedding.
+No litter requirement; must provide clean dry bedding.

 Perching Linear perches must be provided at a minimum of 6 inches/bird.
 20% of that linear perch space must be elevated (E24).
 Must have access to 7 inches aerial perch/bird.
 Linear perches must be provided at a rate of not less than 6 linear inches/hen.
 At least 20% of required perches must be elevated (E26).
-No requirement.
+Not specified.
 Animal Welfare Standard HFAC - Certified Humane® Animal Welfare Approved American Humane Certified USDA/Organic Air Quality Maximum 10 ppm, no higher than 25 ppm for very brief periods, and must record ammonia level at bird height every 2 weeks; these records are reviewed by HFAC inspector (E19b).
 Housing must be managed to eliminate ammonia above the 5ppm detectable level.
 Not to exceed 25 ppm (E16).
 No requirement.
 Beak Trimming Prohibited except as a preventative measure in flocks that are susceptible to outbreaks of cannibalism.
 Must be done at less than 10 days of age.
 All mutilations or physical alterations are prohibited, including debeaking (beak clipping, tipping and trimming) (5.9.1).
 Beak trimming/tipping may only be performed where there is a concern about cannibalism (M38).
 Performance of physical alterations as needed to promote the animal's welfare and in a manner that minimizes pain and stress (§205.238).